Looking for Boston, Massachusetts hotels?

 As of January 1, 2009, all Boston, Massachusetts hotels are smoke-free.

 Boston hotels charge extra cleaning fees if you smoke in your room during your stay.
-Anyone planning to sneak a cigarette should beware: some cleaning fees are hefty.
+In some hotels, these cleaning fees are quite hefty.

 A - In one word . . .
 YES!